nextflow-io/training/docs/basic_training/containers.md

 A Conda environment is defined using a YAML file, which lists the required software packages.

-To you conda, you need to initiate conda and open a new terminal by running bash:
+To use conda, you need to initiate conda and open a new terminal by running bash:

 ```bash
 conda init